Táhirih: Legacy

 Táhirih is considered one of the foremost women of the Bábí religion and an important figure in its development.
 As a charismatic individual, she was able to transcend the restrictions normally placed on women in traditional society where she lived, and thus attracted attention to the Cause.
 She wrote copiously on Bábí matters, and of that volume about a dozen significant works and a dozen personal letters have survived.
 They are outlined (including the contents of some further treatises that have been lost) by Denis MacEoin in 'The Sources for Early Babi Doctrines and History' 107–116.
 Around 50 poems are attributed to her, and are regarded highly in Persian culture.

 In addition to being well known among Baháʼís, who consider her one of the leading women figures of their religion, Táhirih's influence has extended beyond the Baháʼí community as her life has come to inspire later generations of feminists.
 Azar Nafisi, a notable Iranian academic and author, has referred to her influence, saying that "the first woman to unveil and to question both political and religious orthodoxy was a woman named Táhirih who lived in [the] early 1800s...
 And we carry this tradition."
 Shahrnush Parsipur mentions her in a kind of genealogy of women writers she is inspired by.
 Azer Jafarov, professor at Baku State University, Azerbaijan, stated that "she influenced modern literature, raised the call for the emancipation of women, and had a deep impact on public consciousness.

 A very early western account of Táhirih would have been on January 2, 1913 when ʻAbdu'l-Bahá, then head of the Baháʼí Faith, spoke on women's suffrage to the Women's Freedom League – part of his address and print coverage of his talk noted mentions of Táhirih to the organization.

+Tahirih’s life has inspired many throughout the world.
+In 1997, the Tahirih Justice Center was founded by Layli Miller-Muro, as a non-profit organization dedicated to providing legal and social services to immigrant survivors of gender-based violence.
+Tahirih Justice Center is a secular organization founded on the principles of the Baha’i faith and works to create a world in which all people share equal rights and live in safety and with dignity.
+They have offices in Washington DC, Baltimore, Houston, Atlanta, and San Francisco.